7 Steps Toward Driving Small Business Productivity

 • A simple way of tracking your time includes taking a ‘day planner’

-• Six apps you can use to effectively track and then analyse your time usage.
+• Six apps you can use to effectively track and then analyze your time usage.

 Build into your routine time to exercise, sleep and eat well.
 Find and establish the routines you need to maintain your health and prioritize it each day.
 Benjamin Franklin scheduled himself 7 hours a night for sleep.
 It is important that the sleep be restful sleep and not just laying in bed tossing in turning.